run-llama/llama_index/docs/community/integrations/uptrain.md

     Question: What is Bel, and when and where was it written?
-    Context: It took 4 years, from March 26, 2015 to October 12, 2019.
-It was fortunate that I had a precisely defined goal, or it would have been hard to keep at it for so long.
-I wrote this new Lisp, called Bel, in itself in Arc.
-That may sound like a contradiction, but it's an indication...
     Response: Bel is a new Lisp that was written in Arc.
 It was developed over a period of 4 years, from March 26, 2015 to October 12, 2019.
 Most of the work on Bel was done in England, where the author had moved to in the summer of 2016.

     Context Relevance Score: 1.0